bobrathbone/GPIOconverter/README.md

 =======
 Although it is not possible to provide support for **GPIO.py** as literally hundreds of thousands of programs are using GPIO routines, you can raise an issue in **GitHub** if you think that there is a problem with this software.
-The code is provided as is and without any warranties or "fit for purpose" etc.
+The code is provided as is and without any warranties or "fit for purpose" etc. Participation in this project is welcome.

 **Bob Rathbone**